Home of the Rangers Mural

 1. Complete a recidivism study to determine program effectiveness.

-2. Method: A three year recidivism study will be conducted by identifying inmates that have successfully completed treatment and have not returned to prison.
+2. Method: A three-year recidivism study will be conducted by identifying inmates who have successfully completed treatment and have not returned to prison.

 1. Provide annual training for new and existing employees